ohkyounghun/oss_teamproject2025/README.md

 - Downloadable evaluation results as a .txt file
 - A clean and simple web UI for easy interaction

-This removes the need for manual cross-checking and enables consistent, objective evaluation.
+This completely removes manual cross-checking and enables consistent, objective evaluation.

 ---